 Disclaimer- any opinions regarding the need for further archaeological work in relation to this proposed development are those of the author's alone.
 Formal comment regarding the need for further work must be sought from the official Archaeological Advisors to the relevant Planning Authority.

-(Acknowledgements: JNAS is grateful to everyone form Emmitt Plant for their cooperation on site)
+(Acknowledgements: JNAS is grateful to everyone on site for their close cooperation)

 Fig. 1: Site location (Ordnance Survey © Crown copyright 2006 All rights reserved Licence No 100049722)